 In the past, matter was another name for “material”.
 In this context, matter was everything that was tangible.
 However, with Einstein postulating the theory of relativity in 1905, almost everything classical broke down.
 He went on to show that waves sometimes behaved as particles and particles behaved as waves.
 Thus, this was known as the wave-particle duality.
 It led to the union between mass and energy; both of these quantities are two forms of matter.

 Moreover, we can categorize matter according to many criteria.
 By the physical form, we can categorize it as gas, liquid, solid, and plasma.
 By detection methods, we can separate it as normal matter and dark matter.
 Moreover, by the type of the quantity measured, it is in two types, as mass and waves.

-The famous equation E = mc2 gives us the amount of energy that can be obtained from m amount of mass.
+The famous equation E = mc2 gives us the amount of energy we can get from “m” amount of mass.
 In the universe, the amount of matter is conserved.
-Matter changes forms as mass and energy.
-The reactions in the sun leads to a nuclear fusion where mass is transformed into energy.
-High energy photon collisions produce matter-antimatter pairs where energy is transformed into matter.
+Furthermore, the reactions in the sun lead to a nuclear fusion where mass transforms into energy.
+High energy photon collisions produce matter-antimatter pairs where energy transforms into matter.
 In the theory of relativity, mass is not an absolute quantity.
 A mass moving with a high velocity with respect to the observer will display more mass than a mass at rest.